Sheikh Jana

-Sheikh Jana (earlier Raam Jana) is a town near Shewa Adda and Union Council of Swabi District in Khyber-Pakhtunkhwa, Pakistan.
+Sheikh Jana (earlier laal Jana) is a town near Shewa Adda and Union Council of Swabi District in Khyber-Pakhtunkhwa, Pakistan.
 Sheikh Jana is an old and historic village of Swabi.
 The old name was due to Raam (Bhagwaan), which was placed in the center of the village.
 Before Partition, Sheikh Jana was a Hindu majority village.

 Sheikh Jana is situated 15 km far from Swabi Center.
 It borders Kernel Sher Kalli (Nawi Kalli), Spin Kanri, Shewa Kalli, Asota Sharif and Mansabdar.

 Demographics

 The population is approximately 40,000.
 After Partition, all Hindus of that area migrated to India.
 Their worship places are present in the area.
-The majority of residents are Yousafzai people.
+The majority of residents are Yousafzai and Akhunzada.
 Some residents migrated from other places.

 The people are mostly middle lower class.

 Economy

 The main source of income is agriculture.
-Main corps grown here are Wheat, Corn and Tobacco.
+Main corps grown here are Wheat, Maize and Tobacco.
 Many former residents work abroad, mostly in KSA and UAE.
 Others hold government jobs including teachers, police, health workers and other departments.
 There is also a group of construction workers.